+Programme Code: 09 M.Sc Computer Science

+Title of the Paper Non-Major Elective Pape er : Business Intellige nce

-Programme Code: 09 M.Sc Computer Science e Non-Major Elective Paper: Business Intelligence Batch Semester Hours / Week Total Hours Credits 2021-2022 4
+Batch Hours / Week Total Hours Credits

+2022-2023 4

 - 1. To be exposed with the basic rudiments of business intelligence system - 2.
 To understand the modeling aspects behind Business Intelligence - 3.
 To understand business intelligence life cycle and the techniques used. - 4.
 To be exposed with different data analysis tools and technique